pragma-/Plang/README.md

      42

 #### Type-checking
-With no explicit type-specifiers, all types default to the special `Any` type.
+With no explicit type-specifiers, the function's return type and types of its parameters will default to the special `Any` type.
+The `Any` type means that the function will accept an argument of any type for that parameter.

 Consider an `add` function with no type-specifiers: